8 Tips to Get More Engagement on Social Media Content

 Organize Giveaways

 Giveaways are one of the oldest social media marketing methods.
 The premise is pretty straightforward.
 You announce a contest and invite interested people to participate by sharing, liking, and commenting on the content.
+The content goes viral and reaches audiences that might not have heard of your brand before.

 Note, though, that different platforms have different competition rules.
 Check those first so you do not break the rules.
+The prizes can range from simple voucher coupons and free shipping to custom merchandise or free trials.

 One final thing to mention is that some brands like to play dirty.
 They create a giveaway but announce fake winners to cut potential losses.